 Video Resolution: 4k

 Remote Control: 2.4ghz

 Controlling range: 8 km

 Brand: Sky Art

 There are various drones depending on the number of propellers they have, their weight, and also the features they have.
 According to these, we can divide the drones into three categories-

 These are the smallest category of drones many of which would easily fit into our palms.
 They would weigh 250 grams or less and are the most preferred throughout the world.
 They carry a camera onboard and are the most widely manufactured ones.
 The maximum height of a nano drone is 35 meters, which also depends on the brand.
 Many Chinese manufacturers sell nano drones in India via online shopping media.

 Nano drones are not very expensive and can be bought for Rs.
 1,500.
 One of the most famous mini-drones in the market is DJI Tello, which can be purchased online for Rs.
 12,000.
 Flying a nano drone does not require any special permission.

-Small drones are also growing in popularity and is used by most of the professional filmmakers.
-It can technically reach a height of up to 400 feet in the air and can be 2 metres or bigger.
+Small drones are also growing in popularity and are used by most of the professional filmmakers.
+It can technically reach a height of up to 400 feet in the air and can be 2 meters or bigger.

 Some high-end drones like DJI Phantom 4 Pro, DJI Mavic Pro can even cost over Rs.
 1 lakh in India.
 There are many brands like Parrot Bebop 2 or Xiaomi Mi which is available under Rs.
 50,000.